When Do Pangolins Sleep: Unveiling 3 Facts

 Baby pangolins have a unique way of sleeping – they curl up into a tight ball, scales acting as armor!
 Plus, they’re nocturnal – they sleep during the day and are active at night.
 This helps them stay safe from predators and forage for food in the dark.
 They can sleep for up to 18 hours a day – an essential period of rest for growth and development.

-See also Unveiling the Mysterious Hideouts: Where Do Pangolins Sleep?
+See also Do Pangolins Attacks!

 It’s not just about catching zs though.
 Baby pangolins get most of their nourishment through milk from their mamas.
 Over time, they transition to a diet of ants and termites – full of protein!
 Move over, Sleeping Beauty – pangolins have mastered the art of beauty sleep!